software user's manual

 At the bottom of the scenes window, you can see the control buttons belonging to the scene.
 With the New button you can make a new scene.
 For this, first enter a name into the Name: field.
 Use the Rename button to change the selected scene's name, Duplicate to make a copy from it, and Delete to delete the scene.
 Use the Info button to query the parameters of a scene.

 Using the Marking button, or clicking with the middle button of the mouse on the list, at the place of the marker in front of the scene name, you can switch on or off the small markers you see in front the names on the list.
 If you use these to mark only the latest versions of the scenes, you can hide the previous versions of the scenes from the list, with the Marked scenes only switch near the top of the window.

 Some buttons have an optional menu in the program.
 The button works as a normal button if you click on it.
 The menu appears only if you keep the mouse button pressed and move the mouse away from the button.

 These menu buttons have a small triangle at the right bottom corner.
-Usually clicking on the button with left the same function as the first item on the menu, and
+Usually clicking on the button with left mouse button has the same function as the first item on the menu, and